Construction Permitting

 What Is a Variance?

 A variance is a deviation for the construction permitting standards as granted by DEQ.
-The most commonly referenced construction permitting standards are listed in the Construction Permitting Standards tab below.
+The most commonly referenced construction permitting standards are listed in the Resources tab below.

-The policy of DEQ is to encourage better water treatment methods and equipment, including the use of new technology.
-DEQ may approve processes or equipment not specifically covered by the construction permitting standards, provided the permittee requests a variance.
+The policy of DEQ is to encourage better water and wastewater treatment methods and equipment, including the use of new technology.
+DEQ may approve processes or equipment not specifically covered by the construction permitting standards, provided the permittee requests a variance and the consulting engineer includes sufficient justification to support the request.
+Generally speaking, the justification should demonstrate the proposed design will provide equal or better protection to public and environmental health compared to the protection which would be provided by the standard.

 When Can I Request a Variance?